daimajia/AndroidSwipeLayout/README.md

 [Download Demo](https://github.com/daimajia/AndroidSwipeLayout/releases/download/v1.1.4/AndroidSwipeLayout-1.1.4.apk)

 Before I made this, I actually found some libraries (eg.[SwipeListView](https://github.com/47deg/android-swipelistview)) that helps developers to integrate swiping with your UI component.

-But it only works in `ListView`.
-What a pity.
+But it only works in `ListView`, and it has too many issues that they never care.
+What a pity!

 When I start to make this library, I set some goals: